Mercado Municipal São Filipe, Cape Verde

 Vaccine requirements

-You must have a certificate to prove you’ve had a yellow fever vaccination, if you’re coming from a country listed as a transmission risk.
+To enter Cape Verde, you must have a certificate to prove you’ve had a yellow fever vaccination if you’re coming from a country listed as a transmission risk.

-For details about medical entry requirements and recommended vaccinations see TravelHealthPro’s Cape Verde guide.
+For full details about medical entry requirements and recommended vaccinations see TravelHealthPro’s Cape Verde guide.

 Customs rules